 Medicare for Young and Old

-People, including those elected officials began taking sides, as if they were part of a boxing match, waiting for some one to fall, as they stood on the left or the right side of the aisle, either screaming, “No” – or clapping and yelling, “Yes.”
+People, including those elected officials, began taking sides, as if they were part of a boxing match, waiting for someone to fall, as they stood on the left or the right side of the aisle, either screaming, “No” – or clapping and yelling, “Yes.”

 This is the behavior of the government we have grown so used to – how unfortunate for us, but more so for the future of our children.